|Nutritional Guidelines (per serving)|

 This tasty recipe is rich and creamy because it uses condensed soup and cream cheese.
 It's excellent served over hot cooked rice, couscous, or pasta.
 Add a nice green salad tossed with sliced mushrooms and some grape tomatoes, with a vinaigrette dressing, and some crisp garlic toast for a complete meal.

 - 1 (2 pounds boneless, skinless chicken breasts

 - 1 (8-ounce) block cream cheese, softened, cut into cubes

 - 10.75 ounce) can condensed cream of onion soup

 - 1 (0.7 ounce) package dry Italian Salad Dressing mix

 Gather the ingredients.

-I've had some comments that the sauce in this recipe isn't thick enough.
-If that's the case, combine 2 tablespoons cornstarch with 2 tablespoons cold water and blend until smooth.
-Stir into the crockpot and cook on high for 10 minutes until the sauce thickens.
+- If the sauce in this recipe isn't thick enough combine 2 tablespoons cornstarch with 2 tablespoons cold water and blend until smooth.
+Stir into the crock pot and cook on high for 10 minutes until the sauce thickens.

 - You could add vegetables to this recipe to make it a one-dish meal.
 A package of baby carrots or a cup of chopped onion should be placed under the chicken and cooked for the full time.
 Add sliced mushrooms to the crock pot in the last 2 hours.
 And add sliced bell peppers or zucchini during the last hour of cooking for more nutrition.